evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 The XPENG G6 AWD Performance lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 4 modes:

-- Comfort: Comfort steering and efficent throttle.
-- Standard: Balanced steering and throttle.
-- Sport: Dynamic steering and throttle.
-- Individual: User-defined settings for steering and throttle.
+- Comfort: Comfort steering and efficent throttle. - Standard: Balanced steering and throttle. - Sport: Dynamic steering and throttle. - Individual: User-defined settings for steering and throttle.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The XPENG G6 AWD Performance is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.

 ### Regenerative Braking